cristian-sudo/readme-check/tips/2025-02-25/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "The only sin is to make a choice without knowing you are making one." — *Anonymous*
+**Quote of the Day:** "Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?" — *Anders Hejlsberg*